 Queen Elizabeth spends night in hospital after canceling Northern Ireland trip

-Queen Elizabeth, 95, was taken to the hospital on Wednesday for "preliminary investigations" and was released Thursday, Buckingham Palace confirmed.
+Queen Elizabeth II, 95, was taken to the hospital on Wednesday for "preliminary investigations" and was released Thursday, Buckingham Palace confirmed.
 The same day, the queen canceled a trip to Northern Ireland on advice from doctors, the palace said.

 "Following medical advice to rest for a few days, The Queen attended hospital on Wednesday afternoon for some preliminary investigations, returning to Windsor Castle at lunchtime today, and remains in good spirits," Buckingham Palace said in statement.